mviewer/mviewerstudio/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenue sur la documentation mviewer Studio !
+Bienvenue sur la documentation mviewerstudio !
 =============================================

 Introduction